gyapeee/desertwind/README.md

 - run mvn compile to have the backend built
 - run mvn typescript-generator:generate to have the DTO-s generated at the frontend side
+- (optional) An alternative way to generate api dto-s both for backend and frontend(previous step shall be skipped)
+    - Paste Jelenet_TEMPLATE.json into the https://app.quicktype.io/
+        - Select language Java for backend and get the generated code from the site
+            - Paste it into DTO files on the backend: src/main/java/com/koden/igaz/desertwind/dto
+        - Select language TypeScript for backend and get the generated code from the site
+            - Paste it into DTO files on the frontend: frontend/src/app/api

 # Frontend